-Once your nurse assessment is complete, you will be directed to a change room and when you are ready, you will shown to a bed and provided a warm blanket.
+Once your nurse assessment is complete, you will be directed to the admission waiting area, you will be shown to a bed and provided a warm blanket.

-The Anaesthetist will then visit and do a preoperative assessment to discuss your intravenous sedation.
+The anaesthetist will then visit and do a preoperative assessment to discuss your intravenous sedation.

-The Procedularist will also see you to discuss your procedure.
+The proceduralist will also see you to discuss your procedure.